 - The input treestate of the first block is the empty treestate. - The input treestate of the first transaction of a block is the final treestate of the immediately preceding block. - The input treestate of each subsequent transaction in a block is the output treestate of the immediately preceding transaction. - The final treestate of a block is the output treestate of its last transaction.

-JoinSplit descriptions also have interstitial input and output treestates, explained in the following section.
+JoinSplit descriptions also have interstitial input and output treestates for Sprout, explained in the following section.
+There is no equivalent of interstitial treestates for Sapling.

 3.5 JoinSplit Transfers and Descriptions